Consistency levels in Azure Cosmos DB

 Session: The reads are guaranteed to honor the consistent-prefix (assuming a single “writer” session), monotonic reads, monotonic writes, read-your-writes, and write-follows-reads guarantees.
 Session consistency is scoped to a client session.

 Consistent prefix: Updates that are returned contain some prefix of all the updates, with no gaps.
-Consistent prefix guarantees that reads never see out-of-order writes.
+Consistent prefix consistency level guarantees that reads never see out-of-order writes.

 Eventual: There's no ordering guarantee for reads.
 In the absence of any further writes, the replicas eventually converge.